Obtaining a Motorcycle Driver's Licence (Classes 6A, 6B and 6C)

 Please see the “Weather conditions” section below for more details.

-Once you have completed the training, you may take the closed track test to obtain a Class 6A learner’s licence.
+Once you have completed your driving course, you may take the closed track test to obtain a Class 6A learner’s licence.

-The Class 6A learner’s licence authorizes you to operate a motorcycle on the road.
-You must hold this licence for at least 11 months, during which time you must respect the curfew prohibiting you from driving a motorcycle between midnight and 5 a.m.
+A Class 6A learner’s licence authorizes you to operate a motorcycle on the road.
+You must hold this licence for at least 11 months, during which time you must respect the curfew prohibiting you from operating a motorcycle between midnight and 5 a.m.

 You must: